 However, Caleb points out that our discretion is really important when choosing what is helpful or appropriate for us:

 “I honestly believe the messages a movie communicates are more important that the rating.
 But this does not mean we throw caution to the wind when it comes to sex or violence.
 We still need to be wise about what we allow ourselves to be entertained by.
 "Everything is permissible, but not everything is beneficial" (1 Cor 10:23).
 So look at content advisories before you watch a movie.
 Consider how that movie will affect your walk with Jesus.”

 Does it take up too much time?

-Pop culture and entertainment can become a bit of an obsession, or even an addiction.
+Pop culture, social media, and entertainment can become a bit of an obsession, or even an addiction.
 Jesse Rider points out that becoming overly reliant on popular culture can cause us to sacrifice more important things:

 Questions to think about

 - God is the provider of all good things.
 What pop culture things do you love that you thank God for?
 Favourite artists, movies, TV shows, social networks…

 - What are some ways that you think pop culture might be having a negative influence in your life?